heinhtetPS/Yelper-Fullstack-Project/README.md

 ![alt text](https://github.com/heinhtetPS/Yelper-Fullstack-Project/blob/master/Project%20Docs/screenshots/reviews.png "review")

-Reviews are held in thier own table in the database but they are implicitely tied to businesses through database associations.
+Reviews are held in their own table in the database but they are implicitly tied to businesses through database associations.
 Each review must have a business ID tied to it, which is automatically provided to the database at the time of creation.
 Each review is also tied to the user who created the review, which is why login or signup is required to leave a review.